jbosully94/nn-Unet/readme.md

     ├── s001.tif
     └── s001.json
 ```
+So this in the naming convention, here we call each thing a "Dataset" the number has to be unique for each case and what follows after the underscore can be whatever you want to call it.
+For example, an experiment or a sample ID.

 ### Naming Convention
+Here we are specifying case ID as an individual scan.
 - **Images:** `{case_id}_0000.tif` (the `_0000` is the channel index)
 - **Labels:** `{case_id}.tif` (no channel suffix)
 - **Spacing JSON:** `{case_id}.json` (matches case_id, not full filename)